GenericMappingTools/gmt/doc/rst/source/grdselect.rst

 Description
 -----------

-**grdselect** reads several grids and skips those that fail any tests that have been specified.
-It then either reports the names of the grids that pass or determines the intersection or union of the regions of those grids.
+**grdselect** reads several grids (or cubes) and skips those that fail any tests that have been specified.
+It then either reports the names of the sources that passed the tests or determines the intersection or union of the regions of those sources.

 Required Arguments
 ------------------

-.. |Add_ingrid| replace:: The name of one or several 2-D grid files.
+.. |Add_ingrid| replace:: The name of one or several 2-D grid or 3-D cube files.
 .. include:: explain_grd_inout.rst_
     :start-after: ingrid-syntax-begins
     :end-before: ingrid-syntax-ends